henhouseai/henhouse/planning/imagegroupviewer.md

 **Width-Only Control**: The viewer only sets width on the overlay window and lets height calculate naturally:

 1. Calculate target width based on image aspect ratio and viewport constraints
-2. Set only `width` and `maxWidth` on window element
+2. Set only `width`/`maxWidth` on window element (no height)
 3. Let header, image, and footer stack vertically with natural heights
-4. Read `offsetHeight` after rendering for inflection calculations
+4. Read `offsetHeight` after rendering for inflection calculations; images set intrinsic width/height to avoid first-load mis-measurements

 This avoids complex height calculations that must account for header, footer, padding, and borders.